Last updated on July 4th, 2021

-- Sample reagent (provided in Xpert MTB/RIF kit), 8ml volume pack per each cartridge.
-The sample reagent solution is clear, but may range from colorless to golden yellow.
+- Sample reagent (provided in Xpert MTB/RIF kit), 8ml volume pack per cartridge.
+The sample reagent solution is clear but may range from colorless to golden yellow.

 - Permanent marker pens.

-- Sterile (individually packed) disposable transfer pipettes– with single mark for minimum volume of sample transfer to cartridge (provided in Xpert MTB/RIF kit).
+- Sterile (individually packed) disposable transfer pipettes- with a single mark for a minimum volume of sample transfer to cartridge (provided in Xpert MTB/RIF kit).

 - Sterile screw-capped specimen collection containers/cups.

 - Discard containers for pipettes and sputum containers.